mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_expectedEvents:

 - ``expectedEvents``: Optional array of documents.
-List of events, which are expected to be observed in this order by running the operations.
+Each document will specify a client entity and a list of events that are expected to be observed (in that order) on that client while executing `operations <test_operations_>`_.

   The array should contain at least one document.
+The structure of each document is as follows:

+  - ``client``: Required string.
+Client entity on which the events are expected to be observed.
+The YAML file SHOULD use an `alias node`_ for a client entity's ``id`` field (e.g. ``client: *client0``).

+  - ``events``: Required array of documents.
+List of events, which are expected to be observed (in this order) on the corresponding client while executing `operations`_.
+If the array is empty, the test runner MUST assert that no events were observed on the client.

     The structure of each document is defined in `expectedEvent`_.

-  **TODO**: Determine if an empty array should test that no events are observed.
-  Decide if event types (e.g. APM, SDAM) should be mixed in the same array and whether tests should be able to filter out certain types (assuming the test runner observes any supported type).
+  **TODO**: Decide if event types (e.g. APM, SDAM) should be mixed in the same array and whether tests should be able to filter out certain types (assuming the test runner observes any supported type).
+This will not become relevant until SDAM integration tests are implemented (not in initial project scope), but we should anticipate the syntax now to avoid potential BC breaks.

-  **TODO**: Since event logging is configured per client, each sequence of event expectations will need to target a specific client entity.

 .. _test_outcome:

 - ``outcome``: Optional array of documents.
-Data that should exist in collections after all operations have been executed.
-The list of documents should be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.
+Each document will specify expected contents of a collection after all operations have been executed.
+The list of documents therein SHOULD be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.

   If set, the array should contain at least one document.
 The structure of each document is defined in `collectionData`_.